apilot/vim/Readme.md

 - need to install (for Fedora)
   - sudo dnf install powerline-fonts
-  - sudo dnf install fira-code-fonts for other linux distibutives need the same fonts, search by name
+  - sudo dnf install fira-code-fonts
+  - need to download from [DroidFonts](https://www.nerdfonts.com/font-downloads) what you like.
+I download and install Fira patched font. for other linux distibutives need the same fonts, search by name
 ## Plugins
 Used plugins in config for nvim with short description and shortcuts for plugins.